-The invisible forces of nature in art and design reflect Wroblewski’s unconditional respect for, and admiration of, nature and his lifelong passion for science and art.
+The Unseen Forces of Nature in Art and Design reflect Wróblewski’s unconditional respect for, and admiration of, nature and his lifelong passion for science and art.
 His curiosity about the ways in which nature has framed conditions for human existence – and the human desire and persistence to exploit and dominate it, has led him to study and attempt to visualize invisible forces of nature that humanity has tried to harness for its purpose.
 Wroblewski’s work has both explanatory and aesthetic purposes and demonstrates a search for symbiosis and harmony between human action and the natural world.

 About the Artist

 As Co-Founder and the first Dean of the Faculty of Industrial Design at the Academy of Fine Arts in Warsaw, Poland (1977) and later the Chair of the #1 ranked Industrial Design Program in the United States (the University of Illinois at Urbana Champaign, 1993)*, Andrzej Jan Wróblewski (“AJW”) played an important role in the historical development and advancement of industrial design in Poland and the USA.
 For his lifetime contributions, he was awarded the Order of Polonia Restituta and the Order of Merit of the Republic of Poland and in 2018 was featured in an exhibition at the Zacheta National Gallery of Art in Warsaw where AJW was named one of the three most influential Polish designers of the 20th century.